-Acknowledgements
+Acknowledgement

 Accelerometer with steps algorithm

 The introduction and working principle of an accelerometer

 What is an accelerometer

 Wikipedia explains : “An accelerometer is a device that measures proper acceleration.
 Proper acceleration, being the acceleration of a body in its own instantaneous rest frame, is not the same as coordinate acceleration, being the acceleration in a fixed coordinate system”.
 Exactly, an accelerometer is not hard to understand and you just need to know it is used to test the physical acceleration, which is taught in high school physics course and is the rate of change of velocity of an object.